avoytkiv/azml_finetune_llm/README.md

 ![wandb](https://github.com/avoytkiv/azml_finetune_llm/assets/74664634/4ccb6449-09bc-4342-a2bf-43c4e70db523)

+The model is able to learn the task and achieve 100% accuracy with no more than 200 samples.

 ## What's next

-Use the Weights & Biases Model Registry to register models to prepare them for staging or deployment in your production environment.
+Use the Weights & Biases Model Registry to register models to prepare it for `staging` or `deployment` in production environment.

 ## Useful Commands